Ayamma: Production

 Emem Isong formally announced the arrival of a new film to be titled Ayamma on an interview in Lagos.
 Before then, she'd got in mind to do something that was going to portray her culture, she says: "I feel there are times we need to go back to our roots, so that is what I am doing."
-And so, when the script came, she grasped it, and determined to make a huge deal out of it.
+And so, when the script came, she grasped it and determined to make a huge deal out of it.

 Shooting of the film was done at locations in Uyo, Akwa Ibom State, the producer's homeland.
 It received funding from various sources, including a loan from the Bank of the Industry.
 Emem Isong says it's a high budget film, and in an interview, she disclosed her reasons of investing so much on it.
 A website was launched with the film's title on 11 August to promote it.
 Adesua Etomi who played the lead role had to learn some of the culture of the Ibibio people, majorly their dance steps and musics in other to interpret the role properly since she was one not from the Ibibio.

 Release

-The film premiered in 13 December 2016, and began airing in cinemas subsequently.
+The film premiered on 13 December 2016, and began airing in cinemas subsequently.
 The film poster was released in May 2016, and then the character poster followed.